How to Store Your Yarn: Neat Ideas and Smart Solutions for Your Stash

 Trying to carry an armload of yarn can be tricky.

-One of my favorites for yarn storage is a large lined wicker basket.
+One of my favorites for yarn storage is a large wicker basket.
 These look homey and attractive and if you don't have room for shelving or haven't gotten around to installing it yet, a large wicker basket can be a convenient container for your yarn.
+And, with the handles, you can easily move your stash from room to room.

 How Do You Store Your Yarn?See results without voting